Saturday & Sunday leagues

 NOTE: to manage numbers, everyone has to register to train each week.
 Use the form below and we'll send you details.

 So that football could return, the club worked hard to produce a Covid-19 Protocols document (our risk assessment, available on request).
 It contained lots of actions that the club and players needed to take to ensure football is safe.

-Currently, the Government aim is for all legal restrictions to be lifted on 19 July, prior to our return to training.
-If that is the case, it’s up to each player to make their own choices as to sensible precautions – masks in busy internal places and regular hand sanitising are recommended, as a minimum.
+Currently, the Government has lifted all legal restrictions.
+It’s up to each player to make their own choices as to sensible precautions – masks in busy internal places and regular hand sanitising are recommended, as a minimum.